jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I was recently on holiday and wanted to book seats on a tour bus for the coming weekend.
 Unfortunately, being peak season, the tickets were sold out on their booking page.
 I asked the service company if there was a wait list we could join but there wasn’t.
 They advised I should keep checking back to the website as it will automatically update the availability when someone cancels or moves their booking.

-The thought of spending time manually checking and refreshing the booking page repetitively did not appea - but it did seem like the perfect job for a computer.
+The thought of spending time manually checking and refreshing the booking page repetitively did not appeal - but it did seem like the perfect job for a computer.

 ## The idea